-Full organs can be grown using stem cells, which can be used in to provide patients with organ transplants.
+Full organs can be grown using stem cells, which can then be used to provide patients with organ transplants.

 In therapeutic cloning, a cloned embryo is created to produce embryonic stem cells.
 These stem cells will grow into an organ that the patient’s body will not reject.
 This is because the embryo, and therefore the organ, will have the same DNA as the patient being provided with the organ.